Health Insurance Spain for Expats (2026 Guide)

 Most expats rely on private healthcare initially, even if they later gain public access.

-When Private Health Insurance Is Required
+When Private Health Insurance in Spain Is Required

 Private health insurance in Spain is typically required if you are: